pepopowitz/working-effectively-with-pull-requests/src/index.md

 clearly!

+- this slide is the reason I started writing this talk - my first ever opinion on PRs & PR reviews

 - Is this feedback blocking or non-blocking?
 - are you expecting them to address this in this PR? another?
 - how much does it matter to you that they address it?